B143real/Job-Application-Tracker/README.md

 - **Completed:**
   - Completed filtering functionality for searching by status and other criteria.
   - Integrated progress tracking visuals using a dynamic progress bar.
-  - Enhanced the UI for responsiveness and interactivity.
+  - Enhanced the UI for clarity and interactivity.
   - Finalized and annotated Use Case, Class, and Sequence diagrams.

+---

 ## Challenges and Solutions
 ### **Challenges:**
 1. Ensuring data persistence without a backend.
 2. Debugging filtering logic for complex user inputs.
-3. Designing a responsive and interactive UI.
+3. Designing an intuitive and visually appealing UI.

 ### **Solutions:**
 1. Used browser `localStorage` for lightweight and reliable data persistence.
 2. Conducted iterative testing with mock data to validate filtering logic.
-3. Applied CSS flexbox, media queries, and hover effects for a responsive and engaging design.
+3. Enhanced the layout and functionality with CSS for a single-page application.

 ---

 ## Next Steps
-1. Gather user feedback to identify areas for improvement.
-2. Implement advanced features like drag-and-drop prioritization.
-3. Enhance mobile responsiveness further.
+1. Refine and test all implemented features to ensure seamless functionality.
+2. Finalize design documentation to align with project implementation.
+3. Record and prepare the interim video submission for January 2025.
+4. Incorporate feedback from the interim submission into further improvements.
-4. Prepare for the final presentation in May 2025, including a polished prototype and documentation.
+5. Prepare for the final presentation in May 2025, ensuring compliance with the single-page application requirement.

 ---

 *This README will continue to be updated as the project progresses.*